-Alec Baldwin On SNL ‘Takes The Piss’ Out Of Donald Trump
+Alec Baldwin On ‘SNL’ ‘Takes The Pi**’ Out Of Donald Trump

 “Who’s with me?
 You’re in?
 Urine?
 Urine?”

 The spoof continues with Alec Baldwin as Donald Trump speaking to a shirtless Russian President Putin pretending to be reporter Wolf Blitzer of CNN.
 SNL comedian Beck Bennett as Putin asks Alec Baldwin if he, Donald Trump, is absolutely sure that Russia was not behind the hack of Clinton’s emails.
-‘Putin’ holds up a mock VHS tape labeled “pee pee tape” as Alec Baldwin as Donald Trump responds comically, getting in a few more jabs before the close of the skit.
+“Putin” holds up a mock VHS tape labeled “pee pee tape” as Alec Baldwin as Donald Trump responds comically, getting in a few more jabs before the close of the skit.

 “It was China, I mean Canada.
 It was Meryl Streep.
 This press conference is over.
-Thank you all for peeing here, I mean for pissing here.
+Thank you all for peeing here, I mean for pi**ing here.
 I mean for being here.”

-Referring to a long line of headline grabbing scandals to plague Donald Trump’s lead-up to inauguration, Alec Baldwin took the piss out of Donald Trump for his diplomatic blunder with China by seeming to renege on the infamous ‘One China’ policy.
-China is furious with Donald Trump, according to Fox News, insisting that the ‘One China’ policy is non-negotiable if diplomatic relations with America are to continue.
-Of course, the Meryl Streep bit refers to the actress’ contested award acceptance speech at the Golden Globes last week.
+Referring to a long line of headline grabbing scandals to plague Donald Trump’s lead-up to inauguration, Alec Baldwin took the pi** out of Donald Trump for his diplomatic blunder with China by seeming to renege on the infamous “One China” policy.
+China is furious with Donald Trump, according to Fox News, insisting that the “One China” policy is non-negotiable if diplomatic relations with America are to continue.
+Of course, the Meryl Streep bit refers to the actress’s contested award acceptance speech at the Golden Globes last week.

 The real Trump responded to SNL and Alec Baldwin on Twitter the last time the actor performed as Trump in December, characteristically dressing down both the show and the actor, but has been silent following this most recent SNL roast.